david4972/INOV-Inc./README.md

 This is the second code:
 b'bpv2K'
-and receive a newly generated ID that will be put back into the linkage of the account.

 We are Currently have an Executive Team they consist of:
 - David Okoronkwo - President, CTO